RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 ### Format:

 ```
-CF.RESERVE {key} {capacity} [BUCKETSIZE bucketSize] [MAXITERATIONS maxIterations] [EXPANSION expansion]
+CF.RESERVE {key} {capacity} [BUCKETSIZE bucketSize] [MAXITERATIONS maxIterations]
+[EXPANSION expansion]
 ```

-Create a Cuckoo Filter as `key` with an initial amount of `capacity` for items.
-Cuckoo Filters are designed so that the filter declares itself as full before `capacity` is reached.
-As a result the fill rate never reaches 100%.
-If you want to achieve a higher fill rate, you can use a larger `bucketSize` at the cost of a higher error rate.
+Create a Cuckoo Filter as `key` with a single sub-filter for the initial amount of `capacity` for items.
+Because of how Cuckoo Filters work, the filter is likely to declare itself full before `capacity` is reached and therefore fill rate will likely never reach 100%.
+The fill rate can be improved by using a larger `bucketSize` at the cost of a higher error rate.

-The minimal false positive error rate is 2/255 ≈ 0.78% when bucket size of 1 is used.
-Larger buckets increase the error rate linearly (for example, a bucket size of 3 yields a 2.35% error rate) but improve the fill rate of the filter.

-When the filter declares itself full, it auto-expands and generates a sub-filter at the cost of reduced performance and increased error rate.
+When the filter self-declare itself `full`, it will auto-expand by generating additional sub-filters at the cost of reduced performance and increased error rate.
+The new sub-filter is created with size of the previous sub-filter multiplied by `expansion`.
 Like bucket size, additional sub-filters grow the error linearly.
 The size of the new sub-filter is the size of the last sub-filter multiplied by `expansion`.
 The default value is 1.

+The minimal false positive error rate is 2/255 ≈ 0.78% when bucket size of 1 is used.
+Larger buckets increase the error rate linearly (for example, a bucket size of 3 yields a 2.35% error rate) but improve the fill rate of the filter.

-`maxIterations` determines the number of attempts to find a slot for the incoming fingerprint.
-When the filter gets full, a high `maxIterations` value slows down insertions.
+`maxIterations` dictates the number of attempts to find a slot for the incoming fingerprint.
+Once the filter gets full, high `maxIterations` value will slow down insertions.
 The default value is 20.

 Unused capacity in prior sub-filters is automatically used when possible.